stefanluptak/delete-old-pr-artifacts/README.md

   delete_pr_artifacts:
     runs-on: ubuntu-latest
     steps:
-      - uses: stefanluptak/delete-old-pr-artifacts@v0.0.1
+      - uses: stefanluptak/delete-old-pr-artifacts@v1
         with:
           workflow_filename: ci.yaml
 ```

 ### When synchronizing pull request

-If you want to delete previous artifacts for active PR, just use event type `synchronize` instead of `closed` one.
-You can of course use both together to leave no artifacts of your pull request workflow runs.
+If you want to delete previous artifacts for active PR, just use event type `synchronize` instead of `closed`.
+Remember to call this action before building fresh new artifact to not delete it too.

 ## Parameters